houndhunger/django-restaurant-web-and-booking/README.md

   - **Solution:** The logic was stripped down to a simpler approach, assigning tables one by one in sequence.
 Advanced features such as zone management and other priorities were reintroduced incrementally, ensuring the system remains functional with a clear foundation.

 - **Improper form error handling on table unavailability**
-  - **Problem:** When no tables are available for a given reservation, the error message does not clearly indicate the specific issue.
+  - **Problem:** When no tables are available for a given reservation, the error message does not indicate the specific issue.
 It shows a generic error.
   - **Issue:** Users receive a vague response when their reservation cannot be processed due to unavailable tables, leading to confusion and poor user experience.
   - **Solution:** Customized error messages are now implemented, providing clear and specific feedback when tables are unavailable, depending on the issue (e.g., fully booked, out of opening hours).